httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # The Priority HTTP Header Field {#header-field}

 The Priority HTTP header field carries priority parameters (see {{parameters}}).
 It can appear in requests and responses.
-It is an end-to-end signal of the request priority from the client or the response priority from the server.
+It is an end-to-end signal that indicates the endpoint's view of how HTTP responses should be prioritized.
 {{merging}} describes how intermediaries can combine the priority information sent from clients and servers.
 Clients cannot interpret the appearance or omission of a Priority response header field as acknowledgement that any